Enhancing Tool Retrieval with Iterative Feedback from Large Language Models: Methodology

 \subsection{Iteration-Aware Feedback Training}

 We concatenate a special token ``Iteration $t$'' in front of the instruction, where $t$ is the instruction's iteration step (e.g., ``Iteration $t-1$'' for $q^{t-1}$ and ``Iteration $t$'' for $q^t$).
-The final training loss is formulated as the sum of losses in each iteration as follows,

-where $\alpha^t$ is a balancing factor.
-In this way, the LLM's comprehensive knowledge of the user requirements could be injected into the retriever through those refined instructions.
-Besides, with the aid of iteration-aware tokens and joint-training manner, the retriever could maintain a balance between newly learned knowledge and previously acquired knowledge.

 We also employ the hard negative sampling in training.
 Concretely, for each given instruction, we randomly sample an incorrect tool from the retrieved top-$K$ tool list.
 The high similarity scores of those tools indicate that they are prone to be mistaken as correct tools by the retriever.
 In feedback training, we utilize those tool-instruction pairs as hard negative samples.
+Then the loss function for each iteration could be calculated as,